 Yesterday was my daughter’s birthday.
 She is eighteen now and I cannot believe my girl is so grown up.
 She has become an intelligent, outgoing, driven great young lady!
 We had celebrated on Thursday by going out to dinner.Yesterday we just hung out together and went to the mall.
-My Julieta and my nephew were still out-of-town with my brother and sister-in-law.
 The house has been pretty quiet!

 She is just a tiny adorable package!

 A few weeks ago Eddie had to pull the zucchini plants out.
 For some reason they were just falling off the vine, but he was able to save the flor de calabaza (zucchini flower?)
 Right away I decided to make quesadillas de flor de calabaza.

 I don’t have a recipe for them, but here goes…